Merck Manual

 • Diet and stress management

-Although there is no cure for IBD, many drugs (see table Drugs That Reduce Bowel Inflammation Caused by Crohn Disease Drugs That Reduce Bowel Inflammation Caused by Crohn Disease Drugs That Reduce Bowel Inflammation Caused by Crohn Disease and table Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis Drugs That Reduce Bowel Inflammation Caused by Ulcerative Colitis ), including aminosalicylates, corticosteroids, immunomodulating drugs, biologic agents, and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.
+Although there is no cure for IBD, many medications (see table Medications That Reduce Bowel Inflammation Caused by Crohn Disease and table Medications That Reduce Bowel Inflammation Caused by Ulcerative Colitis), including aminosalicylates, corticosteroids, immunomodulating medications, biologic agents, small-molecule agents and antibiotics, can help reduce inflammation and relieve the symptoms of IBD.

 People with very severe disease sometimes need surgery.